hyperledger/indy-node/design/anoncreds.md

 ### Referencing Schema and CredDef in Credentials and Proofs
 * Schema is referenced by unique `SchemaUUID`.
     * Created for each new Schema.
-    * This is different from Schema Issuer DID (DID used to send `SCHEMA` txn) which can be the same for any number of Schemas.
+    * This is different from Schema Author DID (DID used to send `SCHEMA` txn) which can be the same for any number of Schemas.
 * CredDef is referenced by unique `CredDefUUID`.
     * Created for each new CredDef.